Two decades after 9/11, Muslim Americans still fighting bias - NewsBreak

 Two decades after 9/11, Muslim Americans still fighting bias

-It was 2001, mere weeks after the World Trade Center fell, and 10-year-old Shahana Hanif and her younger sister were walking to the local mosque from their Brooklyn home.
+It was 2001, mere weeks after the twin towers at the World Trade Center fell, and 10-year-old Shahana Hanif and her younger sister were walking to the local mosque from their Brooklyn home.

 As the 20th anniversary of the Sept.
-11 terror attacks approaches, Hanif still recalls her confusion over how anyone could look at her, a child, and see a threat.
+11 terror attacks approaches, Hanif can still recall the shock of the moment, her confusion over how anyone could look at her, a child, and see a threat.

 “It’s not a nice, kind word.
 It means violence, it means dangerous.
 It is meant to shock whoever ... is on the receiving end of it,” she says.

-But the incident also spurred a determination to speak out for herself and others.
-She's become a community organizer and is strongly favored to win a seat on the New York City Council in an upcoming election .
+But the incident also spurred a determination to speak out for herself and others that has helped get her to where she is today: a community organizer strongly favored to win a seat on the New York City Council in the upcoming municipal election.

 Like Hanif, other young American Muslims have grown up under the shadow of 9/11.
-Many have faced hostility, suspicion, questions about their faith, doubts over their Americanness.
+Many have faced hostility and surveillance, mistrust and suspicion, questions about their Muslim faith and doubts over their Americanness.

-They’ve also found ways to fight back against bias, to organize, to craft nuanced personal narratives about their identities.
-In the process, they’ve built bridges and challenged stereotypes.
+They’ve also found ways forward, ways to fight back against bias, to organize, to craft nuanced personal narratives about their identities.
+In the process, they’ve built bridges, challenged stereotypes and carved out new spaces for themselves.

-There is “this sense of being Muslim as a kind of important identity marker, regardless of your relationship with Islam as a faith,” says Eman Abdelhadi, a University of Chicago sociologist.
+There is “this sense of being Muslim as a kind of important identity marker, regardless of your relationship with Islam as a faith,” says Eman Abdelhadi, a sociologist at The University of Chicago who studies Muslim communities.
+“That’s been one of the main effects in people’s lives … it has shaped the ways the community has developed.”

+A poll by The Associated Press-NORC Center for Public Affairs Research conducted ahead of the 9/11 anniversary found that 53% of Americans have unfavorable views toward Islam, compared with 42% who have favorable ones.
+This stands in contrast to Americans’ opinions about Christianity and Judaism, for which most respondents expressed favorable views.

-Mistrust of Muslims didn’t start on 9/11, but it dramatically intensified with the attacks.
+Mistrust and suspicion of Muslims didn’t start with 9/11, but the attacks dramatically intensified those animosities.

-America’s diverse Muslim communities were foisted into the spotlight, says Youssef Chouhoud, a political scientist at Virginia’s Christopher Newport University.
+Accustomed to being ignored or targeted by low-level harassment, the country’s wide-ranging and diverse Muslim communities were foisted into the spotlight, says Youssef Chouhoud, a political scientist at Christopher Newport University in Virginia.

 “Your sense of who you were was becoming more formed, not just Muslim but American Muslim,” he says.
 “What distinguished you as an American Muslim?
 Could you be fully both, or did you have to choose?
 There was a lot of grappling with what that meant.”

-“Fifth-grader me wasn’t naïve or too young to know Muslims are in danger,” she wrote in an essay about 9/11's aftermath. “...Flashing an American flag from our first-floor windows didn’t make me more American.”
+“Fifth-grader me wasn’t naïve or too young to know Muslims are in danger,” she later wrote in an essay about the aftermath of 9/11. “...Flashing an American flag from our first-floor windows didn’t make me more American.
+Born in Brooklyn didn’t make me more American.”

-A young Hanif gathered neighborhood friends to write a letter to then-President George W. Bush asking for protection.
+A young Hanif gathered neighborhood friends, and an older cousin helped them write a letter to then-President George W. Bush asking for protection.

 “We knew,” she says, “that we would become like warriors of this community.”

-Ishaq Pathan, 26, recalls when a boy told him he seemed angry and wondered if Pathan was going to blow up their Connecticut school.
+Ishaq Pathan, 26, recalls the time a boy told him he seemed angry and wondered if he was going to blow up their Connecticut school.

-He remembers feeling helpless when taken aside at an airport for additional questioning upon returning to the United States after a college semester in Morocco.
+He remembers the helplessness he felt when he was taken aside at an airport for additional questioning upon returning to the United States after a college semester in Morocco.

 The agent looked through his belongings, including the laptop where he kept a private journal, and started reading it.

-He now works as the San Francisco Bay Area director for the nonprofit Islamic Networks Group, trying to help younger generations grow confident in their Muslim identity.
+He now works as the San Francisco Bay Area director for the nonprofit Islamic Networks Group, where he hopes to help a younger generation grow confident in their Muslim identity.

+Pathan recently chatted with a group of boys about their summer activities.
+At times, the boys ate watermelon or played on a trampoline.
+At other moments, the talk turned serious: What would they do if a student pretended to blow himself up while yelling “Allahu akbar,” or “God is great?”
+What can they do about stereotypical depictions of Muslims on TV?

+“I had always viewed 9/11 as probably one of the most pivotal moments of my life and of the lives of Americans across the board,” Pathan says.
+“The aftermath of it ... is what pushed me to do what I do today.”

+She found home in a vibrant public housing complex in the city of Kent, south of Seattle.
+There, residents from different countries communicated across language and cultural barriers, borrowing salt from each other or watching one another’s kids.
+Olow felt she flourished in that environment.

-After 9/11, she recalls feeling confused when a teacher in America asked, “What are your people doing?”
+Then 9/11 happened.
+She recalls feeling confused when a teacher asked her, “What are your people doing?”
+But she also remembers others who “said that this isn’t our fault... and we need to make sure that you’re safe.”

+In a 2017 Pew Research Center survey of U.S. Muslims, nearly half of respondents said they experienced at least one instance of religious discrimination within the year before; yet 49% said someone expressed support for them because of their religion in the previous year.

+Overwhelmingly, the study found respondents proud to be both Muslim and American.
+For some, including Olow, there were occasional identity crises growing up.

-After 9/11, some American Muslims chose to dispel misconceptions about their faith through personal connections.
+After 9/11, some American Muslims chose to dispel misconceptions about their faith by building personal connections.
+They shared coffee or broke bread with strangers as they fielded myriad questions — from how Islam views women and Jesus to how to combat extremism.

-Mansoor Shams has traveled across the U.S. with a sign reading: “I’m Muslim and a U.S. Marine, ask anything.”
-It’s part of the 39-year-old veteran’s efforts to counter hate through dialogue.
+Mansoor Shams has traveled across the U.S. with a sign that reads: “I’m Muslim and a U.S. Marine, ask anything.”
+It’s part of the 39-year-old’s efforts to teach others about his faith and counter hate through dialogue.

+Shams, who served in the Marines from 2000 to 2004, was called names like “Taliban,” “terrorist” and “Osama bin Laden” by some of his fellow Marines after 9/11.

-In 2019, he spoke to students at Liberty University in Virginia; some still call him with questions about Islam.
+One of his most memorable interactions, he says, was at Liberty University in Virginia, where he spoke in 2019 to students of the Christian institution.
+Some, he says, still call him with questions about Islam.

 “There’s this mutual love and respect,” he says.